Infant Safe Haven Laws - Delaware

 - Information about adoption and counseling services, including information that confidential adoption services are available and information about the benefits of engaging in a regular, voluntary adoption process

-- Brochures with telephone numbers for public or private agencies that provide counseling or adoption services
+- Brochures with telephone numbers and websites for public or private agencies that provide counseling or adoption services

-The hospital shall attempt to provide the person surrendering the baby with the number of the baby's identification bracelet to aid in linking the person to the baby at a later date, if reunification is sought.
-Such an identification number is an identification aid only and does not permit the person possessing the identification number to take custody of the baby on demand.
+The safe haven shall attempt to provide an individual surrendering a baby with the number of the baby's identification bracelet to aid in linking the individual to the baby at a later date, if reunification is sought.
+The identification number is an identification aid only and does not permit the individual possessing the identification number to take custody of the baby on demand.

-If a person possesses an identification number linking the person to a baby surrendered at a hospital and parental rights have not already been terminated, possession of the identification number creates a presumption that the person has standing to participate in an action.
+If an individual possesses an identification number linking the person to a baby surrendered at a hospital and parental rights have not already been terminated, possession of the identification number creates a presumption that the individual has standing to participate in an action.
 Possession of the identification number does not create a presumption of maternity, paternity, or custody.

 Immunity for the Provider